Updated July 2019

 Theo was just starting on solid food and having a buffet is a perfect way for a baby to try different flavours.
 There’s always fruit, mashed potatoes, vegetables, and fish to try among other things.
 We sampled fish pie, moussaka, rice pudding with apple, melon, salmon, cottage pie and sole among other things.
 There are lots of high chairs and the crew will happily find you one if necessary.
 Just mash up the food with a fork and you’re off.
 In the evening, the restaurant was quietest between 5 and 6pm, and there’s a selection of food for children as well as baby food.
 This became part of our daily routine.

 Take: a couple of your own spoons, a container for milk formula (if required) and bibs — I found disposable ones handy.

 There are two baby pools at the aft of the ship, perfect for a little baby trying the water for the first time.
 I found them not too busy and often shady in the evening — perfect.
-There are lots of kids’ clubs for all ages, but for a six month year old, there is the night nursery — where you can leave them to sleep at night and carry a beeper (from 6pm until 1am).
+There are lots of kids’ clubs for all ages, but for a six month old, there is the night nursery — where you can leave them to sleep at night and carry a beeper for any alerts (from 6pm until 1am).

 Overall, the cruise was extremely relaxing, especially as I didn’t have the headache of negotiating an airport.
 I’d thoroughly recommend a cruise for someone travelling with an infant as it’s completely stress free.